kearutherford/BerkeleyForestsAnalytics/README.md

 6.  `decay_class` Must be a variable (column) in the provided dataframe or tibble.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see decay class descriptions in background information).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
 The class of this variable will be coerced to character.

 7.  `species` Must be a variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see species code tables in background information).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “Background information for tree biomass estimations” below).
 The class of this variable will be coerced to character.

 8.  `dbh` Must be a **numeric** variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of